fugu-chop/launch_school/daily_logs/daily_log_sept2020.md

 I'm getting some good practice with loops, and pseudocode with the home loan calculator.
 The loan calculator was a fun exercise, even if it did take me a while.
 The Rubocop alerts for style guide failures are kind of annoying, but necessary I guess.
 I find the truncated lines even harder to read, especially when there's lots of indenting involved.

 Methods accessing local variables through blocks is weird.
 I think I only superficially understand it, and I'm not entirely sure what use cases there are to do so (our old friend `yield`).

+##### 28/09/20 (Mon)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 2: Small Programs
+  - Home loan calculator refactor
+  - Pass by Reference
+- References and mutability in Ruby article

+__*Time spent*__<br/>
+119 minutes

+__*Thoughts*__<br/>
+Refactoring according to Rubocop creates some interesting challenges, like shortening all of your logic in methods to ensure compliance, or abstracting out logic to smaller methods.
+I have a bad habit of not using methods enough and just creating a whole bunch of code.

+Reading back on the pass by value and reference stuff is good revision.
+It seems like a useful concept to preemptively avoid bugs.